-Note: These are price indicators, calculated by SAPA based on available raw material prices
+Note: These are price indicators, calculated by SAPA based on available raw material prices on the Chicago Board of Trade (CBOT).

-Both maize and soya are traded via the JSE's commodity derivatives market (formerly known as the South African Futures Exchange or SAFEX).
-The global price of maize is determined on the Chicago Board of Trade (CBOT).
 While larger animal feed producers are able to purchase maize using futures contracts, smaller producers generally buy maize on the spot market as they do not have the financial capacity that larger players do.
 As traded commodities, maize and soya prices move with international prices which are quite volatile (Figures 6 and 7).